NorthStarUAS/ImageAnalysis/scripts/README.md

 # 4. Feature Matching

+  ## 4a-matching.py

+  Run this script to find all the matching feature pairs in the image set.

-  ## Homography filter
+    ### Homography filter

     Enforces a planer relationship between features matched in a pair of images.
 Features off that plane tend to be rejected.
 This seems to be the recommended filter relationship in all the examples and literature.

-  ## Essential filter
+    ### Essential filter

     Seems to better handle variations off plane while still being pretty robust and rejecting false matches.

-  ## Group connectivity.
+  ## 4b-groups.py

   Images are matches as pairs, but these pairs can be connected into larger groups.
 Ideally all images will connect with each other, but